Price: $5,800 per person twin-share

 This itinerary has huge popularity with Kiwis, spending 18 days exploring a broad range of the South Islands most iconic features from pristine waterways, wild untamed beaches, forested lakes, estuaries, river trails, mountains, gold fields, bird sanctuaries.
 The tour is scheduled to coincide with the autumn colours of the south so walkers can enjoy beautiful settled weather and moderate temperatures at a quieter time of the year.

-Travelling from West to East, Arthurs Pass presents commanding and classic back country landscapes and we stop for a nature walk to appreciate the environment of the mighty Southern Alps.
-We follow the Waimakariri River and emerge out onto the Canterbury plains driving south to the progressive township of Oamaru on the East Coast of North Otago for one night.
-Continuing south we cross into beautiful Central Otago via the spectacular high country Dansey’s Pass and overnight in the tiny nook of Wedderburn flanked by the Maniototo and in the heart of the Otago Rail Trail.
-Highlights Include: The Dobson alpine nature walk in Arthurs Pass and Arthurs Pass township (we have often seen Keas here); a visit to the famous Danseys Pass Hotel during our drive over high country Danseys Pass; time to try our hand at Curling in Naseby’s new indoor curling stadium.
+Travelling from West to East, Arthurs Pass presents commanding and classic back country landscapes and we stop for a nature walk at Arthurs Pass Village to appreciate the environment of the mighty Southern Alps.
+We follow the Waimakariri River out onto the Canterbury plains driving south with a one night stop in Peel Forest for some genuine country hospitality.
+We progress south via the wonderfully eclectic township of Oamaru and enjoy a little Urban wander here before pressing on to the tiny nook of Wedderburn flanked by the mighty Maniototo and in the heart of the Otago Rail Trail.

 Itinerary and Booking form